 Diet and Fluids

-Ask your doctor and care team to recommend a diet to help prevent diarrhea.
+Ask your doctor and care team to recommend a diet to prevent diarrhea.
 You may want to see a nutritionist to help guide you.
 Ask your doctor for a referral.

 Making changes to your diet may help: